 - Use a variety of fresh apples and turn into applesauce by cutting whole apples into quarters, boiling until soft, then processing with a food mill or sauce strainer to remove the core, seeds, and skin.

-- Start with 3 quarts of canned or thawed frozen applesauce.
+- Start with 3 quarts of no-sugar added canned or thawed frozen applesauce.

 - Add applesauce to a 3 quart slow cooker (or larger).
 Add all additional ingredients and stir to combine.